FlowFuse/website/src/handbook/peopleops/organization.md

 **Step 1: Informal Resolution**

 Should an employee have a grievance, we encourage them to first attempt an informal resolution by discussing the matter with their immediate manager.
+If your manager is not aware or if the matter requires escalation, our People Ops Manager is available to assist.
 This step is intended to achieve a swift and amicable resolution.

 **Step 2: Submitting Grievance via Email**